Bangkok Itinerary Ideas From A Local

 Rooftop Bars

-If you want to see a good view of Bangkok, there are so many cool rooftop bars in the area.
+The area has many cool rooftop bars if you want to see a good view of Bangkok.
 Most rooftops are very upscale.
 Make sure you dress nicer when you visit one.

 Boat 11